noun (+ relative pronoun) + relative clause

 |(1) There's the man that married her|

 (2) There's the man (that / who) she married

 (3) I'm looking for a book that can teach me how to write in Chinese.

 General use of defining relative clauses|

-They are called defining relative clauses or identifying relative clauses because they tell us precisely which person or thing we are talking about.
+They are called defining relative clauses or identifying relative clauses because they tell us which person or thing the speaker means.